of the largest battles of the American Revolution

 During the 1990s, public and private sources funded extensive Battlefield restoration.
 The Craig farmhouse and the exterior of the 1745 Rhea-Applegate dwelling were restored, and the core of the Battlefield was rehabilitated with the reconstruction of Revolutionary War fences, lanes and a woodlot.

 The Battlefield landscape can be explored from parking areas at the Visitor Center and along Monmouth County Rte.
 522. Hiking the Battlefield, you will discover that the battlefields remain a working landscape.
-While one family farm (the Wikoff family) grows corn and soybeans on 285 acres and along Wemrock Road, another (the Applegates) cultivates extensive apple, cherry, peach and nectarine orchards.
+One family (the Applegates) cultivates extensive apple, cherry, peach and nectarine orchards.
 Grasslands and fallow fields are managed to provide shelter for grassland birds and small mammals.

 While strolling the grounds, visitors can learn more about the battle through wayside exhibits located on Perrine Hill, Combs Hill, and the Hedgerow.